lynnlilu/lynnlilu.github.io/_publications/2019-07-conference-FingerPass-mobihoc.md

 citation: 'Hao Kong, Li Lu, Jiadi Yu, Yingying Chen, Yanmin Zhu, Linghe Kong, Minglu Li.
 (2019). &quot;FingerPass: Finger Gesture-based Continuous User Authentication for Smart Homes Using Commodity WiFi.&quot; <i>ACM MobiHoc 2019</i>.
 Catania, Italy. pp. 201-210. doi: 10.1145/3323679.3326518'
 ---

 I am the co-first author of this paper.
-ACM International Symposium on Mobile Ad Hoc Networking and Computing is the top-level international conference in mobile networking and computing.
+ACM International Symposium on Mobile Ad Hoc Networking and Computing is the premier international conference in mobile networking and computing.
 ACM MobiHoc is also a CCF-B conference.

 Abstract: The development of smart homes has advanced the concept of user authentication to not only protecting user privacy but also facilitating personalized services to users.
 Along this direction, we propose to integrate user authentication with human-computer interactions between users and smart household appliances through widely-deployed WiFi infrastructures, which is non-intrusive and device-free.
 In this paper, we propose FinдerPass which leverages channel state information (CSI) of surrounding WiFi signals to continuously authenticate users through finger gestures in smart homes.